 Winter tires, also incorrectly called snow tires, offer greater safety in cold weather.
 Summer tires do not provide sufficient adhesion during cold spells and their structure does not allow them to grip in snow, ice or mud.
 Winter tires are indicated by a snowflake on the tire wall.
-The "M + S" which appears on some tires is also a guarantee of effectiveness in snowy conditions.
+The markings "M + S" and 3PMSF on certain tires are also a guarantee of effectiveness on snowy ground.

 When should you fit winter tires?